Lady of the Grapes | A cosy, intimate Covent Garden wine bar

 Don’t worry though.
 We won’t tell the wine.

-NOTE: Lady of the Grapes is open now.
+NOTE: Lady of the Grapes is open Mon & Tues from 4pm, and Wed-Sat from 12pm.
 You can find out more, and make a booking at their website right HERE.

 Like a little of the ol’ grape hooch?
 Here are the best wine bars in London.